Are You Learning From Your Mistakes?

 You think I’m wrong?
 Just ask your child if they have ever read Robin Hood in school.
 Most likely the answer will be yes.
 Then ask them if Robin Hood is a good guy or a bad guy.
 Most likely your child will say “good guy”.
 In fact, they very likely consider him a hero.
 The fact that Robin Hood was a thief who stole from others is irrelevant.
 He took from the rich and gave to the poor.
 That, children are taught, is okay because poor people are good, rich people are bad, and poor people are thus “entitled” to that rich person’s money and wealth.
 Our schools are teaching children that striving to become wealthy in North America is bad.

 So how do we do this?
 Parents and our schools need to work together to re-educate our children, both through formal education in the schools and informal education at home.
 In the home, parents could teach their children in the following ways: 1) Set limitations: Limit T.V., social media and cell phone use to no more than one hour a day.
 And limit junk food to no more than 300 calories a day.
-Punish children when they lose their tempers so they understand the importance of controlling this very costly emotion.
+Punish children when they lose their tempers so they understand the importance of controlling this very costly emotion.2) Teach children the importance of relationship building: Have them phone friends, family, teachers, coaches etc. on their birthdays and send thank you cards for gifts or help they received from anyone.
+And parents and children need to set aside at least thirty to sixty minutes a day to talk to each other.
+By talk I do not mean through Facebook, or on the cell phone, but face-to-face, real talking.
+The only real quality time is quantity time.

 3) Teach children to manage money: They need to learn this.
 Require your children to save at least 25% of their earnings or gifts they receive.
 Open up a checking account or savings account for them and force them to use their savings to buy the things they want.
 They need to learn that they are not entitled to things like cell phones, computers, fashionable clothes, flat screen T.V.s, etc.